Pisa

 Piazza dei Miracoli: Full review, ticket details & map…

 Pisa Duomo – This is one of the most attractive cathedrals we’ve ever visited!
 You might be tempted to skip the ticket price for going in and just view it from the outside, but don’t.
+Tickets for the tower include access to the cathedral.
 The painted walls and ceilings are just stunning and there’s a Venetian feel to the little columns near windows.
 The pulpit, which dates back to 1302, has to be seen to be believed too.
 It’s a huge stone structure with giant carved legs supporting the preaching platform.
 Look at the carvings, and you’ll find they depict New Testament scenes.

-Pisa Baptistry – This is Italy’s largest Baptistry and it was founded in 1152.
+Pisa Baptistery – This is Italy’s largest Baptistery and it was founded in 1152.
 The whole town was involved in the construction of the building and inside you’ll see the font where many people in Pisa were consecrated as Christians.
 The other significant feature inside is a huge Gothic pulpit that depicts religious scenes based on pagan beliefs.
-On the outside, look for the roof tiles that have only been added on some of the aspects of the building.
-We have no idea why!
+On the outside, it’s a simple but beautiful structure with its white stone and terracotta roof tiles.

 Santa Maria della Spina – Set alongside the river, you’ll find this tiny church perched on the bank in central Pisa.
 From the outside, it’s the gothic architecture that’s fascinating with carved images all over it.
 Inside, it houses a thorn which is said to be from Christ’s crown!
 The church dates back to 1230 and will only take you 20 minutes to visit, but we found it really interesting.